flexera-public/policy_templates/cost/aws/rightsize_compute_instances/README.md

 ## What it does

-This policy checks all the instances in an AWS Account for CPU and Memory usage over the last 30 days.
+This policy checks all the instances in an AWS Account for CPU and Memory usage over a user-specified number of days.
 If the usage is less than the user provided Idle Instance CPU/Memory percentage threshold then the Virtual Machine is recommended for termination.
 If the usage is less than the user provided Underutilized Instance CPU/Memory percentage threshold then the Virtual Machine is recommended for downsizing.
 Both sets of Virtual Machines returned from this policy are emailed to the user.

 ## Functional Details

-- The policy leverages the AWS API to retrieve all instances and then uses the AWS CloudWatch API to check the instance average CPU and Memory utilization over the past 30 days.
+- The policy leverages the AWS API to retrieve all instances and then uses the AWS CloudWatch API to check the instance average CPU and Memory utilization over a specified number of days.
 - The utilization data is provided for the following statistics: Average, 99th percentile, 95th percentile, 90th percentile.
-- The policy identifies all instances that have CPU utilization and/or Memory utilization below the Idle Instance CPU/Memory Threshold/s defined by the user, to provide a recommendation.
-- (Coming soon) The recommendation provided for Idle Instances is a termination action.
-These instances can be terminated in an automated manner or after approval.
+- The policy identifies all instances that have CPU utilization and/or Memory utilization below the Idle Instance CPU/Memory Threshold(s) defined by the user.
+The recommendation provided for Idle Instances is a termination action; termination can be performed in an automated manner or after approval.
-- The policy identifies all instances that have CPU utilization and/or Memory utilization below the Underutilized Instance CPU/Memory Threshold/s defined by the user, to provide a recommendation.
-- (Coming soon) The recommendation provided for Inefficient/Underutilized Instances is a downsize action.
-These instances can be downsized in an automated manner or after approval.
+- The policy identifies all instances that have CPU utilization and/or Memory utilization below the Underutilized Instance CPU/Memory Threshold(s) defined by the user.
+The recommendation provided for Inefficient/Underutilized Instances is a downsize action; downsizing can be performed in an automated manner or after approval.

 ### Policy savings details

-The policy includes the estimated savings.
-The estimated savings is recognized if the resource is terminated, or downsized.
-Optima is used to retrieve and calculate the estimated savings which is the cost of the resource for the last full month.
+The policy includes the estimated monthly savings.
+The estimated monthly savings is recognized if the resource is terminated or downsized.
+Optima is used to retrieve and calculate the estimated savings which is the cost of the resource for a full day (3 days ago) multiplied by 30.44 (the average number of days in a month), or 0 if no cost information for the resource was found in Optima.
 The savings is displayed in the Estimated Monthly Savings column.
-If the resource can not be found in Optima the value is 0.0.
-The incident message detail includes the sum of each resource *Estimated Monthly Savings* as *Total Estimated Monthly Savings*.
+The incident message detail includes the sum of each resource *Estimated Monthly Savings* as *Potential Monthly Savings*.

 ## Input Parameters

 - *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created.
 - *Account Number* - The Account number for use with the AWS STS Cross Account Role.
 Leave blank when using AWS IAM Access key and secret.
-It only needs to be passed when the desired AWS account is different than the one associated with the Flexera One credential. [more](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1123608)
+It only needs to be passed when the desired AWS account is different than the one associated with the Flexera One credential.
+[More information is available in our documentation.](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1123608)
-- *Allowed/Denied Regions* - Whether to treat regions parameter as allow or deny list.
+- *Allow/Deny Regions* - Whether to treat Allow/Deny Regions List parameter as allow or deny list.
+Has no effect if Allow/Deny Regions List is left empty.
-- *Regions* - A list of regions to allow or deny for an AWS account.
-Please enter the regions code if SCP is enabled, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS; otherwise, the policy may fail on regions that are disabled via SCP.
+- *Allow/Deny Regions List* - A list of regions to allow or deny for an AWS account.
+Please enter the regions code if SCP is enabled.
+See [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS; otherwise, the policy may fail on regions that are disabled via SCP.
 Leave blank to consider all the regions.
+- *Exclusion Tags (Key:Value)* - Cloud native tags to ignore instances that you don't want to consider for downsizing or termination.
+Format: Key:Value
 - *Idle Instance CPU Threshold (%)* - The CPU threshold at which to consider an instance to be 'idle' and therefore be flagged for termination.
-Set to -1 to ignore CPU utilization.
+Set to -1 to ignore CPU utilization for idle instance recommendations.
 - *Idle Instance Memory Threshold (%)* - The Memory threshold at which to consider an instance to be 'idle' and therefore be flagged for termination.
-Set to -1 to ignore memory utilization.
+Set to -1 to ignore memory utilization for idle instance recommendations.
 - *Underutilized Instance CPU Threshold (%)* - The CPU threshold at which to consider an instance to be 'underutilized' and therefore be flagged for downsizing.
-Set to -1 to ignore CPU utilization.
+Set to -1 to ignore CPU utilization for underutilized instance recommendations.
 - *Underutilized Instance Memory Threshold (%)* - The Memory threshold at which to consider an instance to be 'underutilized' and therefore be flagged for downsizing.
-Set to -1 to ignore memory utilization.
+Set to -1 to ignore memory utilization for underutilized instance recommendations.
 - *Idle/Utilized for both CPU/Memory or either* - Set whether an instance should be considered idle and/or underutilized only if both CPU and memory are under the thresholds or if either CPU or memory are under.
-Note: this parameter is only valid when at least one Memory Utilization threshold and one CPU Utilization threshold is NOT set to -1.
+Has no effect if other parameters are configured such that only CPU or memory is being considered.
-- *Threshold Statistic* - Statistic to use for the metric threshold.
+- *Threshold Statistic* - Statistic to use when determining if an instance is idle/underutilized.
-- *Exclusion Tag Key:Value* - Cloud native tag to ignore instances that you don't want to consider for downsizing or termination.
-Format: Key:Value
-- *CloudWatch API Wait Time* - The amount of time in seconds to wait between requests to the CloudWatch API to avoid being throttled by AWS.
-Default is recommended.
+- *Statistic Lookback Period* - How many days back to look at CPU and/or memory data for instances in Cloudwatch.
+- *Minimum Savings Threshold* - Minimum potential savings required to generate a recommendation.
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).
-- *Subscription Whitelist* - Whitelisted Subscriptions, if empty, all subscriptions will be checked.
-- *Log to CM Audit Entries* - Boolean for whether or not to log any debugging information from actions to CM Audit Entries, this should be left set to No on Flexera EU.

 Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
-Please leave it blank for *manual* action.
+Please leave this parameter blank for *manual* action.
 For example if a user selects the "Terminate Instances" action while applying the policy, all the resources that didn't satisfy the policy condition will be terminated.

 ## Policy Actions

 - Sends an email notification
-- (Coming soon) Terminate virtual machines (if idle) after approval
+- Terminate virtual machines (if idle) after approval
-- (Coming soon) Downsize virtual machines (if underutilized) after approval
+- Downsize virtual machines (if underutilized) after approval

 ## Prerequisites